mozilla/addons-frontend/README.md

   help your team understand the implications of changes to interfaces and data structures.
 It adds some verbosity and overhead but JavaScript hates you so it is worth it.
+* Try to avoid magic [Flow declarations](https://flowtype.org/en/docs/config/libs/) for any *internal* code.
+Just declare a
+  [type alias](https://flowtype.org/en/docs/types/aliases/) next to the code where it's used and export / import it like any other object.
+* Never import a real JS object just to reference its type.
+Make a type alias and import that instead.
 * When a function like `getAllAddons` takes object arguments, call their type object `GetAllAddonsParams`.
 For optional object arguments, call their type object `GetAllAddonsOptions`.
 Example: